xcrong/fsapi-template/README.md

 Rye will manage itself and also manage the Python interpreter needed for the project.

 This document assumes that the development and deployment environments are Linux.
-Installing the Python environment on Linux is very simple: `curl -sSf https://rye.astral.sh/get | bash`.
+Installing rye on Linux is very simple: `curl -sSf https://rye.astral.sh/get | bash`.

 For more rye installation documentation, see: [https://rye.astral.sh/guide/installation/#installing-rye](https://rye.astral.sh/guide/installation/#installing-rye).